 Cleaning up your remaining social media pages is a similarly important task to preserve your branding.
 You can do this by replacing your profile picture with a professional headshot, or with a cleaner version of your logo.
 Update your cover photo with a fresh image of your storefront, your office or a group photo of your team.
 Check the About section of your page to make sure all your information is complete and accurate, and add any other pertinent details you want prospective customers to know about you.

 Update your contacts

 Your email database is a constantly shifting list of new, expired or unused addresses, as well as subscribers who have just grown apathetic to your emails.
 If you’ve noticed a decline in engagement in your email campaigns, this can be a sign that it’s time to purge your database of unengaged subscribers.
-Not only will this save you money, it’ll allow you to focus your efforts on those who actually want to receive your emails.
+Not only will this save you money, but it’ll also allow you to focus your efforts on those who actually want to receive your emails.